kcm2/ab/references/angelbeatshd.rst

 -----------

 * Chaa is having a dream about his partner, and wakes up in the forest.
-* Cut to Yuri showing up with a bow and arrow, tying the challange letter to the end of the arrow.
+* Cut to Yuri showing up with a bow and arrow, tying the challenge letter to the end of the arrow.
 * Hinata asks how she can even fire it.
     | H: But do you even know how to fire an arrow?
     | Y: I can picture firing it in my mind.
     | H: [..]
-Imagining something and actually doing it are completly different!
+Imagining something and actually doing it are completely different!
 * They go to where Chaa was last seen, and he hasn't moved.
 * Yuri shoots the arrow, and it hits him between the eyes.
 They run away.
-The letter of challange states the duel will be at 4pm today.
+The letter of challenge states the duel will be at 4pm today.
-* Timeskip: Yuri and Kanade at the bottom of the stairs to the track field in front of the classrooms, with Hinata and Ooyama hiding behind the bushes at the top.
+* **Time skip:** Yuri and Kanade at the bottom of the stairs to the track field in front of the classrooms, with Hinata and Ooyama hiding behind the bushes at the top.
 * Chaa shows up behind Ooyama and Hinata with a gun to Ooyama's head, asking why Kanade is here.
 They explain that Kanade is refereeing.
 He goes down the stairs.
 * Kanade askes for the rules, Yuri explains it's a `Ten Paces and Turn <Ten Paces and Turn>`_.
 * They begin, Kanade counts.
 At 10, Yuri and Chaa both turn to face each other.